anjalijha1718/AWS-EKS-ThreeTier-Deployment/README.md

 # Three-Tier Application Deployment on AWS EKS using Terraform & Kubernetes

-This project implements a **three-tier web application architecture** deployed on **Amazon EKS** using **Infrastructure as Code (IaC)** principles.
-The complete setup covers infrastructure provisioning, containerization, Kubernetes orchestration, autoscaling, and monitoring.
+This project showcases a **three-tier web application** deployed on Amazon EKS using Infrastructure as Code (IaC), covering provisioning, containerization, Kubernetes orchestration, autoscaling, and monitoring for production-grade DevOps and cloud-native workflows.

-This project is designed to demonstrate real-world **DevOps and Cloud-native practices**.

 ---